johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 // Address at index 3 - BOHZADRVGVCTVEWFQQZNYSHWXGZFDVDPDXKWGGEEALYHKYIWSZMEA9ZGZILNJQBXQMFNQRXOGUIPK9HACEELAFMNIB
 // Address at index 4 - UI9UUGM9QZGNSNCCIGUDQOMGRRZT9CNJXUORVNCVNBJLU9KYAYWNUQWLBLKKOXHCSHPXKOEVPAPFINAD9VUOPXREO9
 ```
+#### Transfer Your Addresses but not the Seeds To Your Online Computer.
+* If you are using only one computer for these exercizes then of course there is no need to transfer addresses.
+* If you are using two computers for this exercise then you must find a safe way to transfer your addresses to your online computer.
+* **Do not transfer your seeds to the online computer.
+Your seeds are secret.
+Keep your seeds on your offline computer only.**
+* The [PrivateKeyVault](https://youtu.be/3MwJOj3t8cI) is built for the purpose of transfering selected documents between online and offline devices without exposing anything to online devices except for the document you intend to transfer.
+* If you are not using a PrivateKeyVault, then there are other secure methods to make the transfer.

+#### Put Your Addresses In The Script That Made Them.
 * Now paste your organized addresses into the script you used to create them.
 * In other words, paste the addresses into script **a-create-address.js** near the bottom so the script now looks as follows.
 * The two back slashes at the begining of each address line tell NodeJS that these are comments and not code to be executed.
+* **This script should only exist on your offline (isolated) computer because the script contains your seed.**
 ```
 ///////////////////////////////
 // Create addresses for seed a